gstark/intro-to-rails-crash-course/rails-crash-course.md

 # ActiveRecord

-- Typically to map table to object
+- Typically used to map tables to objects
 - Determines attributes by reflection
 - Base class exposes creating, find, update, delete API